urielniazov/emojigma/README.md

 # Emojigma 🎭🧩

-A daily word puzzle game where players decode phrases, movie titles, or common expressions represented by 5 emojis.
+A daily word puzzle game where players decode phrases represented by emojis.

 ## About the Game